barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * Support more textures per tile than are directly supported by the GPU.
 * Set up a simple terrain server to host the default Cesium terrain.
 * Set up a more sophisticated terrain server with better data, meshes instead of heightmaps, geometric error information, etc.
+* Improve the replacement policy.
+Currently it simply keeps the tiles that were used last frame, mostly.

 ## Data sources